 - Scan them using a camera

 You will have to either crop them manually or use this tool that is freely available and make use of it to split them all at once.
-The tool is called as ScanTailor.
+The tool is called ScanTailor.

 How to use ScanTailor to Crop or Split the two pages of a book?

 Before using the tool, let us understand that this tool is used to treat or enhance the pages that we have scanned from a non-destructive or destructive method.
-There are several simple steps that we can run in batch to arrive at enhancing the pages that are originally awkward and skewed.
+There are several simple steps that we can run in batches to arrive at enhancing the pages that are originally awkward and skewed.

 Let us understand the process by following this step by step tutorial with images: